 For more on this VPN, check out our complete Perfect Privacy review.

-VPN.ac – A cheap and effective ad blocking VPN
+VPN.ac – A cheap and effective ad blocker VPN

 VPN.ac is an often overlooked VPN that should perhaps be getting more attention.
 It is a highly secure service that in many areas it can compete directly with industry leaders. in addition to battling onto this list of ad blocker VPN services, it also earned a place on our list of the best cheap VPNs.

 But first things first.
-Let's talk about the ad blocking feature.
+Let's talk about the ad blocker feature.

 VPN.ac DNS filtering (ad blocking)

 Like all the best VPN ad blockers, VPN.ac uses DNS filtering to keep ads and many other kinds of internet junk away from your devices.
-This feature is called SecureDNS, and like CleanWeb or CyberSec, it will filter out the following threats:
+This feature is called SecureDNS, and just like CleanWeb or Threat Protection, it will filter out the following threats:

 - Malware and phishing domains